-About a year ago a young writer handed me her baby, and asked for some feedback.
-Her first novel and a NaNo child, I had no idea what to expect when I clicked on the link.
+A few years ago a young writer handed me her baby book and asked for some feedback.
+Since this was her first novel and a NaNo child, I had no idea what to expect when I clicked on the link.

 From the first sentence I was immersed into a poignant modern tragedy of a woman struggling with not only the pain of infertility but also the need to justify her value as a woman against her religion’s explanation for her existence.
 The writing was beautiful, painful, and truthful.
 By the end of the first chapter, I was hooked.

 And then a tree knocked on the door.